sebastianzehner/blog/content/posts/how-to-build-a-minimalistic-and-self-hosted-website-for-free.en.md

 [params]
     author = 'Sebastian Zehner'
     ShowPageViews = true

+[cover]
+    image = '/img/how-to-build-a-minimalistic-and-self-hosted-website-for-free.webp'
+    alt = 'Featured image from How to build a simple and self-hosted website for free' hidden = false
+    #caption = 'This is the caption'
+    relative = false
+    responsiveImages = false
 +++

 You're here on my new minimalistic and free website.
 I built this website some weeks ago because I like it simple and replaced WordPress with Hugo and PaperMod Theme for my personal blog on the Internet.
 I moved some older blog posts and wrote some new posts on this platform.
 It's really nice and I like this - it's free and open source.